 In a country full of natural wonders like Croatia, one might overlook the cities.
 However, in recent years, Zagreb has made a name for itself as a popular European city destination – and rightfully so.
-The city’s charming medieval streets are bustling with historical sites, quirky art galleries, and Croatia’s trendiest food scene.
+The city’s charming medieval streets are bustling with historical sites, quirky art galleries, fabulous hotels, and Croatia’s trendiest food scene.
 Our Zagreb City Guide covers the highlights and experiences you don’t want to miss!

 When to Visit Zagreb

 What to See in Zagreb

 You can spend as little or as much time as you like in Zagreb.
 While 24 hours is enough to cover the highlights of our Zagreb City Guide, with a few more days to spare you’ll be able to explore at a more leisurely pace.
 Not only that, but you’ll be able to discover some gems off the beaten path.
 Going on a tour of Zagreb is a great way to get to know the city more intimately.
 If you want the opportunity to explore Zagreb’s surrounding region as well, consider extending your stay to 4-5 days.

 Originally, Zagreb grew out of two separate medieval communities.
 Gradec to the west and Kaptol to the east – and that distinction can still be felt today when meandering through the city’s compact historical center.

 Originally, Kaptol was where the clergy was based.
 As a result, this is where you will find Zagreb’s most impressive religious presence today.
 However, the main landmark here is the Zagreb Cathedral.
 It boasts two 335-feet-high Gothic-style towers making it the tallest building in Croatia.